-Dr. Hartley Bowman, PT, DPT graduated from the University of Oklahoma Health Sciences Center with her Doctor of Physical Therapy in 2022.
-Her clinical internships provided a variety of experience working with patients who had neurological, musculoskeletal, and pelvic floor conditions.
-Prior to starting her career as a physical therapist, Dr. Bowman earned her Bachelor of Science in Biology and minor in Psychology from Oklahoma Christian University in 2018.
+Dr. Hartley Bowman, PT, DPT earned her Doctor of Physical Therapy from the University of Oklahoma Health Sciences Center in 2022.
+Her clinical training included extensive experience in neurological, musculoskeletal, and pelvic health rehabilitation.
+She completed her Bachelor of Science in Biology with a minor in Psychology at Oklahoma Christian University in 2018.

-Dr. Bowman has a special interest in pelvic rehabilitation, including pelvic floor dysfunction, chronic pelvic pain, low back pain, hip pathology, SI joint pain and instability, and core weakness.
-She is currently pursuing a Pelvic Rehabilitation Practitioner Certification (PRPC) through the Herman and Wallace Pelvic Rehabilitation Institute.
+Dr. Bowman specializes in pelvic health and treats a wide range of conditions, including pelvic floor dysfunction for both women and men, chronic pelvic pain, low back pain, hip pathology, SI joint pain and instability, and core weakness.
+She has advanced training in pelvic rehabilitation and is an ICE Certified Specialist in Pelvic Health through the Institute of Clinical Excellence.

 Hartley’s Story